diegoperini/py-common-scheduling-algorithms/README.md

 ## HOW TO RUN
-In order to run the project, execute the following command in terminal.
+In order to run the project, execute the following command in a terminal.
 Replace algorithm name with one of the given implementations (i.e rm.py)

     python path/algorithm_name.py